Church of St Julian and Shrine, Norwich

-On 8 May 1373 the anchoress Julian was struck by a severe illness which left her close to death.
-During the illness she had 16 visions, visions which she was moved to write down after her recovery.
+On 8 May 1373, the anchoress Julian was struck by a severe illness which left her close to death.
+During the illness, she had 16 visions, visions which she was moved to write down after her recovery.
 These writings took 20 years to complete, and are recorded in two stages.
-Immediately after her visions Julian wrote down a brief account.
+Immediately after her visions, Julian wrote down a brief account.
 One can imagine her quickly scribbling down details of her impressions before she could forget them.

 This message of Divine Love ran counter to many religious teachings both at that time and since, but the simple, clear way she expressed her ideas continue to find an audience today, and her writings have been published in a multitude of languages and remain in print today.

 The church was rebuilt using the original materials, so that it is essentially the 'same' medieval church, just reordered.
 Norwich did not really need another parish church; it has plenty to spare, but the church was rebuilt in part to act as a focus for the shrine of Lady Julian of Norwich.
-The north wall of the nave is largely original, with several small round windows suggeting a construction date sometime in the late 11th century.
+The north wall of the nave is largely original, with several small round windows suggesting a construction date sometime in the late 11th century.

-From the nave a Romanesque doorway leads down a few steps to the hermitage, where you will find a separate altar and a small shrine against the north wall.
+From the nave, a Romanesque doorway leads down a few steps to the hermitage, where you will find a separate altar and a small shrine against the north wall.
 This is, as closely as we can tell, where the original cell connected with the church.
-The best historic features inside the church are a 15th century octagonal font, brought here from All Saints church in the city centre after the original 15th century font was destroyed in the bombing.
+The best historic features inside the church are a 15th-century octagonal font, brought here from All Saints church in the city centre after the original 15th-century font was destroyed in the bombing.

 Another historic feature is the Romanesque doorway, which has very nicely carved capitals, though rather worn with age.
 But most people don't come here for the architecture, though it is interesting, but for the connection with Julian.